datastax/spark-cassandra-connector/README.md

     import com.datastax.driver.spark._

 ### Loading and analyzing data from Cassandra
-Assume, there is a Cassandra table in keyspace `keyspace` named `table`.
+Assume there is a Cassandra table in keyspace `keyspace` named `table`.
 Use `sc.cassandraTable` method to view this table as Spark `RDD`:

     val rdd = sc.cassandraTable("keyspace", "table")